edera-dev/sprout/docs/setup/signed/opensuse.md

-# Setup Sprout for Debian with Secure Boot
+# Setup Sprout for openSUSE with Secure Boot

+**NOTE:** This guide may not function as written if the system validates hashes.
+If your system validates hashes in the shim, you will need to use MokManager to enroll the hashes of every EFI file involved, such as Sprout and any EFI drivers.

 ## Prerequisites

-- Modern Debian release: tested on Debian 13 ARM64
+- Modern openSUSE release: tested on openSUSE Tumbleweed ARM64
 - EFI System Partition mounted on `/boot/efi` (the default)
-- You will need the following packages installed: `openssl`, `shim-signed`, `mokutil`, `sbsigntool`
+- You will need the following packages installed: `openssl`, `shim`, `mokutil`, `sbsigntools`

 ## Step 1: Generate and Install Secure Boot Key